 We’re extremely pleased to help support the first ever Poser Expo | Runtime Live event which kicks off on March 22nd, 2013, with a keynote from Steve Cooper, Poser Product Manager.
 There are limited seats still available for the 3 day, online event.
 Runtime Live will host a series of 10 informative and interactive webinars… Read More

-Witchblade co-creator and longtime Poser superstar Brian Haberlin, has just released Anomaly, an epic in proportion coffee table book, steeped in sci-fi fantasy themes with some extremely seductive augmented reality to help tell the story.
-When Brian first demoed Anomaly to us at Comic-con in mid-2012 we were truly blown away.
-He starts out telling… Read More
+This was originally posted in 2013 and it has recently been updated.
+Witchblade co-creator and longtime Poser superstar Brian Haberlin, is also the creator of Anomaly, an epic in proportion coffee table book, steeped in sci-fi fantasy themes with some extremely seductive augmented reality to help tell the story.
+When Brian first demoed Anomaly at Comic-con we were truly blown away.… Read More

 On Content Paradise, PoserPhysics is one of our most popular Poser add-ons.
 Since rolling the product out a few years back, we’ve had numerous requests for an updated version.
 With the release of Poser 9 and Pro 2012 and the integration of wxPython, we got together with Paul Kinnane, the PoserPhysics developer to start planning a brand new version that would not only work with wxPython, but also in a 64bit environment.… Read More

 Today’s Post by Steve Cooper, Sr. Product Manager, Productivity and Graphics

 Today’s Post is by Steve Cooper, Sr. Product Manager, Productivity and Graphics